fcelsa/relevant-bookmarks/README.md

 - tabs
 - storage

-### Settings availble
+### Settings available

 - Change font size
 - Show URLs for Bookmarks
 - Maximum bookmarks to show.

-Visit [Chrome WebStore](https://chrome.google.com/webstore/detail/relevant-bookmarks/jjdfcopklimoeoneklaopogaghhhlmed) to downlaod this extension.
+Visit [Chrome WebStore](https://chrome.google.com/webstore/detail/relevant-bookmarks/jjdfcopklimoeoneklaopogaghhhlmed) to download this extension.
 To know more about how the bookmarks are categorized as relevant, read the [main logic](https://github.com/kunalpanchal/relevant-bookmarks/blob/main/src/browser_action/browser_action.js#L72) for this extension.